‘Bachelor In Paradise’: Tayshia Adams & John Paul Jones Post Update Amid Rumors They’re No Longer Together

 Tayshia posted a photo of the couple posing together at what appears to be the pool at the Bachelor in Paradise resort in Mexico.
 The reality star captioned the pic “Team TAYPJ” in honor of fans who shipped the couple.

-While everything looks picture-perfect, spoiler king Reality Steve has some and bad news for fans of the couple.
+While everything looks picture-perfect, spoiler king Reality Steve has some bad news for fans of the couple.
 As the episode aired, The Bachelor blogger took to Twitter to give fans an update.

 “This reunion show filmed August 27th. …Tayshia and JPJ are not together anymore. … I see what Tayshia and JPJ are posting.
 I’m just telling you what I’m hearing.”

 While it remains to be seen if this relationship ended as fast as it restarted, Tayshia and JPJ played up their romance in an interview with Glamour.
-In the new interview, Tayshia maintained the two have a long-distance relationship, with her living in Orange County, Calif. and JPJ in Maryland.
+In the new interview, Tayshia maintained the two have a long-distance relationship, with her living in Orange County, California, and JPJ in Maryland.

 “It’s about a five-hour plane ride away.
 Moving out to LA is a potential option, so I’ll just have to wait and see what unfolds the next couple months, “Jones said.